Raspberry Pi Compute Module 5 Launches at $45

 For those concerned with cost, there’s good news: the Compute Module 5 offers versions without built-in storage, allowing developers to bring their own flash solution and keep costs to a minimum.

-Furthermore, Raspberry Pi has committed to keeping the Compute Module 5 in production until at least January 2036, providing reassurance to manufacturers who require stable, long-term availability for their products.
+Furthermore, Raspberry Pi has committed to keeping the Compute Module 5 in production until at least January 2034, reassuring manufacturers who require stable, long-term product availability.

 Refer to the Raspberry Pi’s announcement or check out this document for more information.